 The Japan-U.S. Teacher Exchange Program for Education for Sustainable Development (ESD) provided U.S. teachers and administrators with the opportunity to travel to Japan to learn about ESD efforts and strengthened ESD curricula in both countries.
 The program was fully-funded with the exception of some meals.
 ESD was “a vision of education that seeks to balance human and economic well-being with cultural traditions and respect for the earth’s natural resources,” according to the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

-Ten teachers from Japan will travel to the U.S. in late April, and 10 teachers from the U.S. will travel to Japan in late June.
-At the end of the program in each country, all participating teachers will gather for a few days of joint collaboration.
-For more details and program dates, please visit the Program Specifics page of this website.
+Teachers from Japan traveled to the U.S. in late April, and teachers from the U.S. traveled to Japan in late June.
+At the end of the program in each country, all participating teachers gathered for a few days of joint collaboration.

-Participants will be required to demonstrate development of ESD curriculum as a result of the program.
-An impact report on this development and its implementation, including documentation, must be submitted within four months of U.S. participants' return from Japan.
-Participants will also be expected to submit a reflection report following the Joint Conference, which will be held in the San Francisco Bay Area.
+Participants were required to demonstrate development of ESD curriculum as a result of the program.
+An impact report on this development and its implementation, including documentation, was submitted within four months of U.S. participants' return from Japan.
+Participants submitted a reflection report following the Joint Conference.

-- To increase understanding between the peoples of Japan and the United States and to foster mutual exchange between teachers in Japan and the United States.
+- Increased understanding between the peoples of Japan and the United States and to foster mutual exchange between teachers in Japan and the United States.

-- To enrich first through twelfth grade curricula by presenting teachers with the opportunity to integrate international perspectives and methodologies, specifically in the area of ESD, in classrooms and communities.
+- Enriched twelfth grade curricula and presented teachers with the opportunity to integrate international perspectives and methodologies, specifically in the area of ESD, in classrooms and communities.

-- To enhance ESD curricula in both Japan and the United States.
+- Enhanced ESD curricula in both Japan and the United States.

-- To expand professional development opportunities for U.S. and Japanese primary and secondary educators.
+- Expanded professional development opportunities for U.S. and Japanese primary and secondary educators.